vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developnativeintegrationswithpixelapps/vtex-io-documentation-6-listeningtostoreevents.md

 2. Write your script based on your Pixel app needs.
 Some store events you can use in your Pixel app are:

 - `addToCart` - Triggered when a product is added to the cart.
-- `removeItem` - Triggered when a product is removed from the cart.
+- `removeFromCart` - Triggered when a product is removed from the cart.
 - `pageView` - Triggered on every loaded page view.
 - `productImpression` - Triggered when product information is visible on the page currently being accessed by users.